hyperverge/capture-ios-sdk/README.md

 ## Example Project
 - Please refer to the example app provided in the repo to get an understanding of the implementation process.
 - To run the app, clone/download the repo and open example/HyperSnapSDKDemoApp.xcworkspace.
+- Set appId and appKey in 'Constants.swift' file.
 - Build and run the app.

 ## Integration Steps